nahakiole/Winnetou/README.md

 ## Installation

-There isn't a acctual release canditate yet so you have to clone the repo and compile it yourself.
+There isn't a actual release candidate yet so you have to clone the repo and compile it yourself.

 ## Usage